crissyfield/troll-a/README.md

 ## Features

-- **Protocols:** Supports retrieving web archives directly from a network server via HTTP/HTTPS, from the [Amazon S3](https://aws.amazon.com/pm/serv-s3/) object storage service, or from the local file system.
+- **Protocols:** Supports retrieving web archives directly from a network server via HTTP/HTTPS, from the [Amazon S3](https://aws.amazon.com/pm/serv-s3/) object storage service, from the local file system, or from STDIN.
 - **Compression:** Supports web archives compressed with [GZip](https://www.gzip.org), [BZip2](https://sourceware.org/bzip2/), [XZ](https://github.com/tukaani-project/xz), or
   [ZStd](https://github.com/facebook/zstd).
 For ZStd, it also supports custom dictionaries prepended to the